amarquard/cv/README.md

   - Copenhagen, Denmark

-I have an eye for optimisation and automation of data analysis workflows, and I believe in the power of giving people meaningful access to their data.
+I have an eye for optimisation and automation of data analysis workflows, and I believe in the power of giving people meaningful and hassle-free access to their data.

 This means creating interactive data dashboards, and automating reporting by creating eg. Word/Excel/Powerpoint products directly from R.

-To bring these solutions to life I use R package development, R markdown, Shiny tidyverse, unit testing, github actions and bash where needed.
+To bring these solutions to life I use R package development, R markdown, Shiny, tidyverse, unit testing, github actions for CI/CD and bash where needed.

 I want to make life easier for both the data scientist as well as the people who own the data.

-*\[scroll to the bottom to see how the bridge above was built\]*
+About this CV: - it lives at: <https://github.com/amarquard/cv> - it is automatically rendered from an R markdown file whenever there is a new commit to the repo.
+Check out the [source code](README.Rmd) - the publications list always up to date.
+It is created by a direct call to Google Scholar - scroll to the bottom to see how the bridge above was built

 ### Experience